 If you do nothing else, you really must understand how the test works.
 This means becoming familiar with the question types and task types in each of the four skill tests.
-It will take the stress out of the experience, save you time in the test and give you the best possible chance of achieving the band score you need..
+It will take the stress out of the experience.
+It will save you time in the test, and give you the best possible chance of achieving the band score you need.

-My advice to you is to get started with Road to IELTS, which describes all the task types and gives you a lot of practice in each of them.
+And my advice to you?
+Start your preparation with Road to IELTS, which describes all the task types and gives you a lot of practice.
 If you register for IELTS with the British Council, you will get a Last Minute version free of charge.
 You should also consider subscribing to the full version here.
 It could make all the difference to your band score.